Subscribe and choose a new cookbook

 Cook for 2 mins, then scoop out 6 tbsp fruit and 150ml juice.
 Now carry on cooking the fruit in the pan for 5 mins.

-Squeeze excess water from the gelatine, add to the hot fruit syrup and stir to dissolve.
+Squeeze excess water from the gelatine, add to the hot fruit syrup reserved from the pulp above and stir to dissolve.
 Cool, then chill until on the point of almost setting.

-Make the custard according to pack instructions with 75g custard powder, 1.2l milk and 50g caster sugar to create a really thick custard.
+Make the custard according to pack instructions with 75g custard powder, 1.2 litres milk and 50g caster sugar to create a really thick custard.
 Cover the surface with baking paper while it cools a little.